Warrant card: Customs and Excise

-Police force
+Police

+The HKPF issued warrant cards to its officers under rules from the Police Force Ordnance.

-Smart Warrant Card have on the front: "Hong Kong Police" (in Chinese and English); the force arms in colour; the name, rank and UI of the warrant card holder; and a photograph.
-The card is covered with laser etched "Hong Kong Police" in English and Chinese.
+Smart warrant cards have on the front: "Hong Kong Police" (in Chinese and English); the force arms in colour; the name, rank and UI of the warrant card holder; and a photograph.
+The card is covered with laser-etched "Hong Kong Police" in English and Chinese.
 On the reverse, the cards bear the statement: "The person whose photograph and particulars appear on the reverse is a duly appointed member of the Hong Kong Police".

-Allegedly, a number of Hong Kong Police failed to display their warrant cards during the series of anti-Extradition protests.
+Allegedly, a number of Hong Kong Police failed to display their warrant cards during the series of anti-extradition protests.
 Police later clarified that they were not required to do so, under certain circumstances.

 Singapore

 In Singapore, police officers also carry their warrant card.
-The warrant card allows a search to be carried out by the police officer, however, only the Volunteer Special Constabulary is not allowed to utilize it when they are off-duty.
+The warrant card allows a search to be carried out by the police officer; however, the Volunteer Special Constabulary is not allowed to utilise it when they are off-duty.

 The warrant card has security features designed to prevent identity fraud through impersonation as police officers.
 When the card is tilted at an angle, the holographic word “POLICE” appears below the officer’s photograph, while on the right of the card, a vertical row of five holographic police crests is visible.